Rodgers, Packers rule at home of Cowboys again in 34-24 win

 INJURIES

 Green Bay center Corey Linsley didn’t return after leaving in the first half to be evaluated for a concussion.
-Packers safety Darnell Savage left with an ankle injury and didn’t return.
-Cowboys right tackle La’el Collins, who played after being listed as questionable with a back issue, was taken out with an ankle injury in the second half.
+Cowboys right tackle La’el Collins, who played after being listed as questionable with a back issue, left with a knee injury in the second half and didn’t return.

 UP NEXT